vortexegg/gnet-insights-dataset/docs/index.md

 The R script used to conduct the computational analysis can be [found here](https://github.com/vortexegg/gnet-insights-dataset/blob/main/analyze_gnet.R).

-### 1. Analysis of overall insight stats and publication dates
+### 1. Overall insight stats and publication dates

 The dataset contains 615 insight posts.
 These posts cover a range of publication dates from December 31st, 2019 to May 5th, 2024.
 This end date is the date when the dataset was last updated by scraping the GNET Research website.